Moaesaycto/AIWorkshop/README.md

 ## **Purpose**

-This project demonstrates my ability to integrate computer vision, audio processing, and game logic into interactive prototypes — bridging AI concepts with practical, engaging applications.
+This project demonstrates my ability to integrate computer vision, audio processing, and game logic into interactive prototypes; bridging AI concepts with practical, engaging applications.

 ---